Jean Charest: Early provincial political career (1998–2003)

-Premier of Quebec
+Premier of Quebec (2003–2012)

 Economic policy

-Charest's first two years as Premier of Quebec were marked by stiff and vocal opposition to his policies by Quebec labour unions.
-Indeed, the Charest government consistently sought new sources of revenue, increasing hydro rates, raising auto insurance premiums, increasing fees for various government services, and imposing a carbon tax on businesses.
-They did, however, refrain from raising the Provincial Sales Tax to make up for the loss of revenue caused by the decision of the federal government to reduce the Goods and Services Tax to 5 per cent.
-They also continued the Parti Québécois drive to provide subsidies and tax breaks for families with children.
+Charest increased the Quebec sales tax (QST) thrice.
+In 2011, his government raised the rate from 7.5 per cent to 8.5 per cent before raising it to 9.5 per cent in 2012.
+The third and last hike came into effect in 2013, with the rate rising to 9.975 per cent.

+In October 2007, Quebec became the first province in Canada to implement a carbon tax.
+At the time it was implemented, the tax amounted to 0.8 cents per litre of gas and 0.9 cents per litre of diesel fuel.

 Much of the fiscal policy of the Charest government was based upon the expectation that new revenues could be obtained from a resolution of the fiscal imbalance believed to exist between the federal and provincial governments.
 The Harper government was widely expected to address this issue through increased equalization payments, while falling short of Quebec's overall demands.

+Charest was an early proponent of free trade with the European Union, which eventually manifested in the 2016 Comprehensive Economic and Trade Agreement.

+Plan Nord

+In May 2011, Charest's government launched the Plan Nord, an economic development strategy to develop the natural resources extraction sector in the part of Quebec to the north of the 49th parallel.
+The plan, to be carried out over 25 years, would foster over C$80 billion in energy, mining, and forestry investments and create or consolidate 20,000 jobs a year for the duration.
+The proposed plan, described as "a potential centrepiece" of Charest's political legacy, received the full support of the mining industry, the Crees and Inuit representatives but was met with scepticism and downright opposition by the Innus and most environmentalists.

 Environmental policy

 Charest also attempted to distinguish himself on the issue of the environment.
 His vocal opposition to the federal decision to opt out of the Kyoto Accord, and his insistence that Quebec would seek to meet its own Kyoto targets has earned him considerable support.
 His government set ambitious greenhouse gas reduction targets, petroleum royalties, and a 2011-2020 Action Plan for Electric Vehicles.
 He also established the Sustainable Development Act, which adds to the Charter of Rights and Freedoms the right for every person to live in a healthful environment in which biodiversity is preserved.
-On May 9, 2011, Charest launched the Plan Nord, the work of a generation that brings together the imperatives of environmental, social and economic growth and sustainability.
 In 2012, Charest was awarded the Fray International Sustainability Award for his work and advocacy towards sustainable development in politics.